Changissnz/selfinterest/README.md

 common categories of de jure power that can be used by a human being to project their image, in their desired perfection and scale of recipients to the image.
-The saying, "all war is a symptom of man's failure as a thinking animal" by Steinbeck, is a consequentialist generalization on the lack of effectiveness in some images projected from human beings, especially those representative of peace, prosperity, and egalitarianism.
+The saying, "all war is a symptom of man's failure as a thinking animal" by Steinbeck, is a generalized effect due to the lack of effectiveness in some images projected from human beings, especially those representative of peace, prosperity, and egalitarianism.
 The proponents of physical war no longer see the value in these images, composed of select qualities from the from-oneself, as-is, and what-is of some human beings, and furthermore, see no use for pacifist occupations.
 In physical war, the what-is attribute becomes less pertinent than the as-is (an explanation for the inhumanity), and knowledge of the as-is is valuable only for the pragmatics of exacerbating harm to the enemy, as far as death, in other words, minimizing the enemy's instances of from-oneself.
 Human beings' projections of image are enabled by the rich communicative styles developed by human beings, and can only continue on so long as the degree of positive reception to these images, indicative of compatibilities between the expected and the promises, passes a satisfactory threshold.